MetOffice/CSET/docs/source/working-practices/git.rst

 If you don't yet have it, git can be installed from the `official git website`_.
 On Linux it can be acquired through your package manager, though it is often installed by default.
-The command :code:`git help` can be used to check if it is installed, and will give you an overview of some common commands.
+The command ``git help`` can be used to check if it is installed, and will give you an overview of some common commands.

 Once installed, the following command will set up your identity on git, and only